sunpy/sunpy/docs/tutorial/installation.rst

 That's because we will create a new Python environment.
 As well as containing a Python installation, this environment provides an isolated place to install Python packages (like ``sunpy``) without affecting any other current Python installation.
 If you already have Python and ``conda`` working you can skip the next section.
-However, if your working conda is an installation of Anaconda, we recommend you install miniforge as described below.
+However, if you are using Anaconda, we recommend you still install miniforge as described below.

 Installing miniforge
 --------------------